The Absolutely True Part-Time Diary of an Indian

 Brief references to cultural ceremonies.

 Junior gets beat up a lot on the reservation.
 His best friend’s father beats him up, and his friend in turn beats other kids up.
-Junior describes the social climate on the reservation as having strict rules which require you to pretty much fight anyone who insults you or your family.
-Later, off the reservation, a boy at school insults him, and Junior punches him and is puzzled when the boy doesn’t fight back.
+Junior describes the social climate on the reservation as having strict rules which require you to fight anyone who insults you or your family.
+Later, off the reservation, a boy at school insults him, and Junior punches him.
+He is puzzled when the boy doesn’t fight back.